joneschmitz/FNA/README.md

 Also, please do not modify this program without first asking.

-If you find any errors or have any suggestions for improvement you can contant me at csnmocchi@gmail.com.
+If you find any errors or have any suggestions for improvement you can contact me at csnmocchi@gmail.com.
 ======================================================================
 </pre>